AP-NORC Poll: Three-quarters in US say they lack influence

-A new poll finds that the vast majority of Americans think they have too little influence in Washington and lack confidence in the nation's institutions.
+Most Americans think they have too little influence in Washington and lack confidence in the nation's institutions.
+That's from a new poll.

-The finding cuts across political, racial, economic and geographic lines.
-And it includes people who approve and disapprove of President Donald Trump.
+The findings cut across political, racial, economic and geographic lines.
+And that includes people who approve and disapprove of President Donald Trump.

 The poll by The Associated Press-NORC Center for Public Affairs Research says three-quarters of people feel they have too little influence in Washington, while lobbyists, rich people and big businesses have too much.